signalfx/splunk-otel-collector-operator/CONTRIBUTING.md

 ## Project Structure

-For a general overview of the directories from this operator and what to expect in each one of them, please check out the [official GoDoc](https://godoc.org/github.com/open-telemetry/opentelemetry-operator) or the [locally-hosted GoDoc](http://localhost:6060/pkg/github.com/open-telemetry/opentelemetry-operator/)
+For a general overview of the directories from this operator and what to expect in each one of them, please check out the [official GoDoc](https://godoc.org/github.com/signalfx/splunk-otel-operator) or the [locally-hosted GoDoc](http://localhost:6060/pkg/github.com/signalfx/splunk-otel-operator/)

-## Contributing

-Your contribution is welcome!
-For it to be accepted, we have a few standards that must be followed.

-If you are contributing to sync the receivers from [otel-collector-contrib](https://github.com/open-telemetry/opentelemetry-collector-contrib), note that the operator only synchronizes receivers that aren't scrapers, as there's no need to open ports in services for this case.
-In general, receivers would open a UDP/TCP port and the operator should be adding an entry in the Kubernetes Service resource accordingly.

-### New features

-Before starting the development of a new feature, please create an issue and discuss it with the project maintainers.
-Features should come with documentation and enough tests (unit and/or end-to-end).

-### Bug fixes

-Every bug fix should be accompanied with a unit test, so that we can prevent regressions.

-### Documentation, typos, ...

-They are mostly welcome!

 ## Operator Lifecycle Manager (OLM)